FlorianLeChat/Simple-File-Storage/SETUP.md

 ## Setup

 > [!WARNING]
 > Installation **without** Docker requires having a [MySQL](https://www.mysql.com/downloads/) or [MariaDB](https://mariadb.org/download/) database for managing website data.
-You must also have access to an SMTP server (preferably with the DKIM protocol configured) for sending emails related to user account creation/login.
+You must also have access to an SMTP server for sending emails related to user account creation/login.

 ### Local development